Eazhi/beancount-categorizers/README.md

 Where:
 - account names are the accounts where transaction should be categorized
-- "payee" are regex patterns that should match either the payee or the transaction's narration
+- "payee" are regex patterns that should match either the payee or the transaction's narration It also takes the match mechanism to know on which field to check for the given regex

 ### Flag Transaction